hellodigers/recruitment-task-junior-symfony-developer/README.md

-1. Get / calculate a list of polish holidays in 2018 only and save them to the database (prepare console comand to refresh data)
+1. Get / calculate a list of polish holidays in 2019 only and save them to the database (prepare console comand to refresh data)

-2. Get a list of all images & image data for 2018 holidays dates from NASA API and save them to the database (prepare console comand to refresh data)
+2. Get a list of all images & image data for 2019 holidays dates from NASA API and save them to the database (prepare console comand to refresh data)

 3. Prepare *anonymous API with two endpoints* - one endpoint that allows to return a JSON containing:

-* a list of holidays occuring on defined date/date range (all holidays in 2018 if no date parameters are sent within the api call)
+* a list of photos (image id, earth date, rover, camera) taken during holidays occuring on defined date/date range (all holidays in 2019 if no date parameters are sent within the api call)

 Within the api call, allow to define the following image-related parameters:
 * rover (Curiosity, Opportunity, Spirit),